kvas-it/votegrity/README.md

    it's possible to produce the signature of the data using the private key so that it can be verified using the public key and cannot be produced without the private key.
+3. When tokens are generated in the process it's not possible for anyone to predict which string was generated.
-3. Moderator and counter don't conspire to defeat the system.
+4. Moderator and counter don't conspire to defeat the system.
+5. E-mail administrators and the counter don't conspire to defeat the system.
-4. Users can trust the integrity of the client
+6. Users can trust the integrity of the client
    (even though it's delivered to the browser by the server, it's unobfuscated javascript so it can be inspected and verified to be authentic; we try to make such inspection as simple as possible).
-5. When tokens are generated in the process it's not possible for anyone to predict which string was generated.

 ### Voting procedure

 The list below outlines the steps of the voting procedure.
 We will use "he" instead of "he/she" for brevity.
-Whenever anything is published on the server it becomes available to all participants of the process.
+Whenever anything is _published_ on the server it becomes available to all participants of the process.
+When something is _stored_ on the server, it becomes available to the moderator and other parties if specified.
 N denotes the number of voters.

 1. Moderator uses the client to generate a key pair.
 He stores the